 Inventories comprise raw materials, consumables and supplies.
-Reversals of impairments of EUR 132k (prior year: impairments of EUR 2,136k) were recognized in profit or loss in the fiscal year.
+Impairments of EUR 370k were expensed in the fiscal year (prior year: reversal of impairments of EUR 132k).

 6.4 Receivables and other assets

 Trade receivables and contract assets break down as follows: